 Getting to Dingle

-Check out my article on Best Things to do in Killarney with the Arhadoe Viewpoint info here!
+Check out my article on Best Things to do in Killarney with the Aghadoe Viewpoint info here!

-Bus Eireann operates a number of routes to Dingle from Killarney town and other location around Ireland, Bus Eireann have a journey planner on the website that is handy for planning out your route from all over Ireland to the various locations including Dingle check out the Bus Eireann link for further info here.
+Bus Eireann operates a number of routes to Dingle from Killarney town and other locations around Ireland, Bus Eireann have a journey planner on their website that is handy for planning out your route from all over Ireland to the various locations including Dingle check out the Bus Eireann link above!

 This 2 days in Dingle article include lots of cool stuff to see and do in Dingle and the surrounding areas.
-It’s a very popular town for Irish people and tourist so it can be quite busy in the summer months!
+It’s a very popular town for Irish people to visit and tourists so it can be quite busy in the summer months!

 Go see Fungi the Dolphin